FlippieCoetser/lit.template/README.md

 Bundle free lit typescript template used to create a browser compatible es6 module, including unit tests and documentation.

-Lit can be loaded from a CDN or from NPM.
-See importmaps below.
+Lit can be loaded from a CDN or from locally installed NPM package.
+The demo app uses the CDN and the unit test uses the locally install NPM package.

-## Usage

 ### CDN